ccs-amsterdam/r-course-material/tutorials/R_basics_1_getting_started.md

 It is best to put all your code in an RStudio *project*.
 This is essentially a folder on your computer in which you can store the R files and data for a project that you are working on.
-While you do not necesarily need a project to work with R, they are very convenient, and we strongly recommend using them.
+While you do not necessarily need a project to work with R, they are very convenient, and we strongly recommend using them.

 To create a new project, go to the top-right corner of your RStudio